 The imminent arrival of winter and the increasing cold that characterize the final months of each year, are the golden opportunity for the city to reinvent itself.

-And that is the case of Plaza Colón, which from the end of November until January, is transformed into a huge ice skating rink in the heart of the capital of Madrid.
+And that is the case of Plaza Colón, which from late November until January, is transformed into a huge ice skating rink in the heart of the capital of Madrid.
 800 square meters of fun available for all ages.

-The rink is also known as Javier Fernandez ice rink, who in case you didn't know, is a decorated Spanish world and Olympic figure skating champion and who annually promotes this initiative.
+The rink is also known as the Javier Fernández ice rink, who, in case you didn't know, is a decorated Spanish world and Olympic figure skating champion and the person who annually promotes this initiative.

-While skating you can watch a giant screen with DJ sessions and also enjoy a merry-go-round and a flea market as an early preview of the lights and colors of Christmas.
+While skating you can see a giant screen with DJ sessions and also enjoy a merry-go-round and a flea market as an early preview of the lights and colors of Christmas.

 10. Visit the best churrerías in Madrid

-In November it's already starting to get cold in Madrid and you'll want to warm up, so I recommend you try churros, a sweet, rich and crunchy fried flour dough that is a favorite of many Madrilenians for breakfast, snacks or even to eat in the wee hours of the morning after going out partying.
-Of course it is accompanied with a hot, thick cup of chocolate.
+In November it starts to get cold in Madrid and you will want to warm up, so I recommend you try the churros, a sweet, rich and crunchy fried flour dough that is preferred by many locals for breakfast, snack or even to eat in the early morning after partying.
+Of course it is accompanied with a hot and thick cup of chocolate.